mmatthe/webcamremovebg/README.md

 # WebCam Remove Background

 A Python script to remove background of a webcam image and stream the result into a virtual video device.
-The background removal is based on face detection within each image.
+The background removal is based on face detection with OpenCV within each image.

 ## Requirements
 - Tested with Python 3.7